YubinYe/Coursera-Deep-Learning-deeplearning.ai/04-Convolutional Neural Networks/week4 quiz.md

 - True.

 > Neural style transfer compares the high-level features of two images and modifies the pixels of one of them in order to look artistic.

+16. you train a ConvNet on a dataset with cats, dogs, birds, and other types of animals.
+You try to find a filter that strongly responds to horizontal edges.
+You are more likely to find this filter in layer 6 of the network than in layer 1.
+- True